dr-rosen-rosen/portfolio_website/content/portfolio/lsm.md

 Linguistic style matching as an indicator of the quality of patient and physician interaction.
 <!--more-->

-Important stuff going on here...

-1. Working with a large (~1,000) set of transcripts of

-> Big stuff coming...
+We are just begining a project applying lexical and generative language modeling to physician and patient interactions.

+> We're just starting.
+More to come soon!!

 #### Funding
-This work is funded by ... and ...
+This work is funded by NIH and the VA.